What is the Pectus Clinic

 Chest CT scan of a young man with a severe pectus excavatum deformity with significant leftward shift and indentation of the heart

 Depending on the type of deformity and problem the best option will be discussed.
 The Pectus clinic is unique in being able to offer the latest options including non-surgical treatments such as bracing.
-Mr Hunt works with one of the world's leading bracing experts from pectus services as well as other specialists including physiotherapists, Orthopaedic and Plastic surgeons and heart and lung specialists.
+Mr Hunt is a leading expert on bracing for pigeon chest and published many articles about bracing treatment for pigeon chest, some of which can be found in our results section.

 Patient treated with bracing for his pectus carinatum by Mr Hunt (pictured) taken from an article in the daily mail